random689/tp/docs/UserGuide.md

 #### Clear student contacts : `clearStudent`

-Clears all **currently displayed** students from the address book.
+Clears all **currently displayed** students from NewAddressBook.
 If the currently displayed list is empty, the application warns the user that the list is empty and nothing is cleared.

 Format: `clearStudent`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you want to delete all students from the address book, simply make sure the currently displayed list contains all students.
+If you want to delete all students from NewAddressBook, simply make sure the currently displayed list contains all students.
 You can make all students appear in the displayed list by the `listStudent` command.
 </div>

+Example:
+* `listStudent` followed by `clearStudent` clears all students from NewAddressBook.
+* `filterStudent t/smart` followed by `clearStudent` clears all students with the "smart" tag from NewAddressBook.

 #### Copying fields from students : `copyStudent`
-Copy specified data from all **currently displayed** students.
+Copy specified data from all students in the **currently displayed** student list.
 The fields that can be copied are:

 - email
 - phone numbers
 - name

-Format: `copyStudent [c/FIELD_TO_COPY]`
+Format: `copyStudent c/FIELD_TO_COPY`

 * `FIELD_TO_COPY` can only be one of the three: `phone`, `email` or `name`.

 Example:
-* `listStudent` followed by `copyStudent c/email` copies the emails of all students to the user's clipboard.
+* `listStudent` followed by `copyStudent c/email` copies the emails of all students in NewAddressBook to the user's clipboard.
 * `findStudent Betsy` followed by `copyStudent c/phone` copies the phones of students whose name matches Betsy.
 The definition of "matches" here uses the definition in the `findStudent` command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If the last shown student list to the user is empty, nothing will be copied to the clipboard.
+If the currently displayed student list is empty, nothing will be copied to the clipboard.
 </div>

 #### Delete a student : `deleteStudent`